 So to help, I continue to read how best to network existing markets and food projects in ways that will actually lead to cooperation.
 This book offers one set of ideas.

-The author, well known for his books on labor and cities dives deep into mutual benefits focusing on how the new world of “impatient” capital, new forms of labor and increasing structural inequality means we must rethink how cooperation can be strengthened.
+The author, well known for his books on labor and cities, dives deep into mutual benefits including the new world of “impatient” capital, new forms of labor and increasing structural inequality to show how those trends mean we must rethink how cooperation can be strengthened.

-Additionally, his criticism of coalition work grown too large to maintain contact or ability to gather meaningful input from their base is well argued and something many of us have noted even as we know that coalition-building is vital.
-As those in the good food movement know, meaningful cooperation among groups requires an awareness of how the decisions affect those along the chain.
+Additionally, his criticism of coalition work grown too large to maintain contact or ability to gather meaningful input from their base is well argued and something many of us have noted even as we understand that coalition-building is vital.
 His analysis of coalitions is helped by the description included of the five type of exchanges, often collectively known as game theory.
-These exchanges are important to understand for anyone building cooperative initiatives as the very definition of cooperation means that benefits are exchanged, yet HOW each actor benefits is not always the same.
+The very definition of cooperation means that benefits are exchanged, yet HOW each actor benefits is not always the same.

 In terms of keeping coalitions viable, there must be a process for ensuring that the “face-saving rituals” used by their leaders don’t become more important than making gains for their supporters.
-Anyone who has viewed elected officials’ pointless press conference to show political cooperation that then goes nowhere in passing meaningful legislation or those types of agreement that cities allow developers that include benefits for the at-risk in their original agreement even as all players know full well that the loopholes to allow them to do away with those benefits, knows this type of ritual.
+Anyone who has viewed elected officials’ pointless press conference to show political cooperation that then goes nowhere in passing meaningful legislation or when cities require developers to include benefits for the at-risk in their original agreement even as all players know full well that the loopholes allow them to do away with those benefits, knows this type of ritual.
 Or, sadly, even some of the coalitions in our own food and farming work that lose track of the needs of their grassroots communities they once worked tirelessly for.
-Happily, I know that thinking about those farmers, advocates and market leaders needs and how to build THEIR skill and power is a constant effort of my colleagues in my national work at FMC and PPS and certainly has once again become the strength of Slow Food USA under its current leader.
+Happily, I know that thinking about those farmers, advocates and market leaders needs and how to build THEIR skill and power is a constant effort of my colleagues in my work at FMC and certainly has once again become the strength of Slow Food USA under its current leader.

-Sennett’s obvious allegiance to cooperation via community organizing is something I share and so I found it helpful to have that Alinsky-style and settlement house history and characteristics described and outlined, including those examples at the end of the book of faith-based, simplicity-based or socially-based community cooperation.
+Sennett’s obvious allegiance to community organizing is something I share and so I found it helpful to have settlement house history and characteristics described and outlined, including those examples at the end of the book of faith-based, simplicity-based or socially-based community cooperation.